-On the first floor there are ramps and challenges where children can learn about potential and kinetic energy (or just have a ton of fun sending balls up and down the bumpy tracks.
+On the first floor, children experiment with ramps and challenges while learning about potential and kinetic energy . . . or just having a ton of fun sending balls up and down the bumpy tracks.
 There is also a popular water table!

 The second level is huge and has several areas with different themes.
-As you reach the top of the stairs, there is an ambulance the kids can play in, which communicates with the police car on the first floor.
+As you reach the top of the stairs, there is an ambulance area the kids can play in.
 There is also a hospital area with donated medical equipment.
-Just as I was leaving, a little girl was putting on a lab coat to examine a doll and run some tests!
+Your doctors-in-training can run checkups on toy patients (or themselves!)

 In this area, there is also a drum that beats to your heartbeat and a table with bones and organs that is set up similar to the game Operation.

-Beyond that, there is a grocery store called the “Friendly Market” where kids can scan their items before bagging them and the registers actually beep when scanning!
+Beyond that, there is a grocery store called the “Friendly Market” where kids can scan their items before bagging them.
+The registers actually beep when scanning!
 Your kids can then prepare and pretend to eat dessert at the Moo Cafe.

-In the center there is a baby and toddler area reserved for the littlest guests, full of things to play with and explore.
+In the center, there is a baby and toddler area reserved for the littlest guests.
+It’s well stocked with things to play with and explore.
 Some of the softer toys have been removed for easier cleaning, but there is still quite a bit to explore in here.

 These brothers were having a ball when the Kidlist team visited back in 2017, and the fire truck continues to be a fan-favorite today.
 I love how many opportunities they have for imaginative play at the Children’s Museum in Oak Lawn.

-There are many other areas as well, including an art room with tables and the opportunity to paint on a glass wall, a piano to play, magnetic gears to arrange and turn, cars to build and send down ramps, musical instruments to play, a workshop to build creations with wood (available at set times with an attendant), a nano area to explore STEM principles, and more!
+There are many other areas as well, including an art room with tables, wind tubes, a piano to play, magnetic gears to arrange and turn, cars to build and send down ramps, musical instruments to play, a workshop to build creations, and much, much more.

-Parking on the top (5th) level of the parking garage in front of the train station is free and a short walk to the entrance.
+There is a parking deck directly in front of the museum entrance.
+Guests are invited to park on the top level for free.
 You can also take the train!
-The Southwest Service station is right next to the museum.
+The Southwest Service station for the Metra is right next to the museum.